How to Deal With Repressed Emotions in Relationships: 10 Ways

 2. You feel blank and numb

-For people with repressed emotions, they feel nothing.
+People with repressed emotions often feel nothing.
 After a long time of repressed emotions, people with repression psychology are suddenly emotionally numb.
 They can stare into space without necessarily staring at something or thinking.

 3. You feel stressed all the time

-Most stress comes from working for an extended time, but it’s different for people with repressed personalities.
+Most stress comes from working for an extended time, but it’s different for people with buried emotions.

 When you feel tired and stressed, even if you have been indoors all day, that may signify repressed feelings.
 It means you have a lot to say but don’t know how to.